skulpt/skulpt/functions.rst

     .. actex:: ex_5_14

 #.
 Write a function called `myPi` that will return an approximation of PI (3.14159...).
+Use the Liebniz approximation
+    as described in class.

+    .. actex:: ex_5_15

+#.
+Write a function called `myPi` that will return an approximation of PI (3.14159...).
 Use the Madhava approximation
     as described in class.

+    .. actex:: ex_5_16

+#.
+Write a function called `fancySquare` that will draw a square with fancy corners (spites on the corners).
+You should
+    implement and use the `drawSprite` function from above.
+For an even more interesting look, how about adding small triangles to the ends of the sprite legs.

-    .. actex:: ex_5_15
+    .. actex:: ex_5_17

 .. toctree::
     :hidden: